Dickinson-COMP-491-492/website/docs/assignments/PP01-TechSpikePresentation.md

   - Demonstrate understanding of technical details from the tech spike and the ability to explain these details to the audience.
   - Convince the audience that substantial effort has been invested in the project, equivalent to the expected time investment per week.

+The [PP01 Tech Spike Presentation Feedback Sheet](./materials/PP01-criteria-sheet.docx) will be used for evaluation and grading of the presentation.
+Each team member will be evaluated on each of the criteria.

 ### Acknowledgements

 This assignment builds from and adapts ideas and content from the following activities created by others: